codefox-inc/sparkn-contracts/README.md

 # What is SPARKN

-The SPARKN protocol is a Web3 project that aims to build a marketplace for anyone who wants to solve their problems or anyone who wants to help solve problems.
+The SPARKN protocol is a Web3 project that aims to build a marketplace for anyone who wants to solve his problems or anyone who wants to help solve problems.
 As the first step, we have created the protocol.
 We do not set limits.
 The details of how to use the protocol is up to the users.

 ## Scope